FXIhub/xfel2145/offline/README.md

 ssh -X <upex account>@max-display.desy.de
 ```

+You will need X11 forwarding (using e.g. XQuartz) to be able to display graphics from the login node on your screen.

 Don't run big jobs on the login nodes.
 The Maxwell cluster uses Slurm to submit analysis jobs to the cluster, use the `upex` partition for XFEL analysis.
 To submit a job and view its status:

 ```